onlabsorg/olojs/doc/Store.md

 - `change.removed`: the removed (old value) of the item
 - `change.inserted`: the added (new value) of the item

-A change object with botj the `removed` and `inserted` property non null, represents a `set` change.
+A change object with the `removed` and `inserted` property both non null, represents a `set` change.
 A change object with null `inserted` property, represents a `remove` change.
 A change object with null `removed` property, represents an `insert` change.